 Nancy Pelosi ’62

-Speaker of the House - U.S. Congress
+Former Speaker of the House, current member of Congress - U.S. Congress

-The Honorable Nancy Pelosi is Speaker of the House in the U.S. Congress, the highest and most powerful elected official in the legislative branch of the United States and second in line to the presidency.
+The Honorable Nancy Pelosi was Speaker of the House in the U.S. Congress until 2022, the highest and most powerful elected official in the legislative branch of the United States and second in line to the presidency.
 She made history in 2007, shattering the marble ceiling, when she was elected the first woman to serve as Speaker of the House.
 She made history again in January 2019 when she regained her position as Speaker of the House, the first person to do so in more than 60 years.
 She is in her fourth term as Speaker of the House and is still the only woman to achieve this leadership position.

 For more than 32 years, Speaker Pelosi has represented San Francisco, California’s 12th District, in Congress.
 She has led House Democrats since 2003 and previously served as House Democratic Whip.
 In 2013, she was inducted into the National Women’s Hall of Fame at a ceremony in Seneca Falls, the birthplace of the American women’s rights movement.